 To submit an article and claim the discount, eligible authors must use their @uottawa.ca email address at the time of submission.
 If you do not have a @uottawa.ca email address, please contact Jeanette Hatherill.

 The University of Ottawa will cover 50% of the article processing charge for articles accepted to Frontiers Journals.
-Authors are responsible for paying the other 50%.
-Manuscripts submitted on or after May 1st, 2017 are eligible for this discount.
+Manuscripts submitted on or after May 1st, 2018 are eligible for this discount.
 Eligible authors must go through the link to Frontiers on the Libraries' Databases A-Z list and select uOttawa from a dropdown list during the submission process.

 Canadian Science Publishing (NRC Research Press)